 A high-availability virtual IP address (HAVIP) is a private IP address that can be created and released as an independent resource.
-You can use HAVIPs with high-availability (HA) software such as Keepalived to provide active/standby services.
+You can use HAVIPs with high-availability (HA) software such as Keepalived to deploy services in active/standby mode.
 This improves the availability of your services.

 |Europe & Americas||US (Silicon Valley), US (Virginia), Germany (Frankfurt), and UK (London)|